Putting Systems Thinking into Practice Toolkit

 Resources to Support Systems Thinking

-All TPP programs—regardless of their tier or focus—support the health and well-being of adolescents.
-Given the impact that this work has on both individual youth and the community as a whole, your program plays an integral role in the system of care.
-A system of care is a coordinated network of clinical and community-based services and supports designed to help adolescents make healthy decisions.
+All TPP projects—regardless of their tier or focus—support the health and well-being of adolescents.
+Given the impact that this work has on both individual youth and the community, your project plays an integral role in the system of clinical and community-based services and supports designed to help adolescents make healthy decisions.

 But even the most successful organizations have space to iterate and improve.
-By taking stock of your program’s strengths and barriers, you can get confirmation about what you’re doing well and identify both your gaps and opportunities to address them.
-As part of this assessment, it’s important to determine which current partnerships are serving your program’s needs and which potential partnerships could strengthen your program.
-Developing and sustaining the right partnerships will not only enhance your TPP program, but will also make the entire system of care more robust.
+By taking stock of your project’s strengths and barriers, you can get confirmation about what you’re doing well and identify both your gaps and opportunities to address them.
+As part of this assessment, it’s important to determine which current partnerships are serving your project’s needs and which potential partnerships could strengthen your project.
+Developing and sustaining the right partnerships will not only enhance your TPP project, but will also make the entire system more robust.

-This section of the toolkit aims to help you assess your program’s strengths and barriers and create a partnership strategy.
-Using a partnership strategy, you can address fragmentation within the system of care and actually strengthen the system of care to better serve youth in the community.
+This section of the toolkit aims to help you assess your project’s strengths and barriers and create a partnership strategy.
+Using a partnership strategy, you can address fragmentation within the system and strengthen it to better serve youth in the community.

 Action Steps Supportive Resources